 \subsection{3D Simulation Results}

-The proposed scheme is also verified in 3D simulations.
-The baseline is not implemented here since it becomes too time- and memory-consuming in 3D.
+Both the baseline and the proposed scheme are further validated in 3D simulations.
 Compared with 2D simulations, the experimental setting adjustments include parameters $r_\text{avoid} = 0.5\,\text{m}$, $r_\text{sense} = 0.8\,\text{m}$, $\alpha=0.5$ in the z-direction, and resolution $d_\text{max} = 6$.
 All simulations are run for 500 time steps.
-We select four 3D target shapes: "Pyramid", "Heart", "Knot", and "DNA".
-Fig.~\ref{fig:3D}(a) shows the final assembled shapes using the proposed algorithm with $n_\text{robot} = 200$ in a 3D view.
-These results demonstrate that the proposed algorithm can successfully enable a large robot swarm to assemble 3D target shapes, even if for the sophisticated DNA shape.
+We select four 3D target shapes: ``Pyramid'', ``Heart'', ``Knot'', and ``DNA''.
+Fig.~\ref{fig:3D}(a) shows the final assembled shapes using the baseline and the proposed algorithm with $n_\text{robot} = 200$ in a 3D view.
+These results demonstrate that both algorithms can successfully enable a large robot swarm to assemble 3D target shapes, even for the sophisticated DNA shape.

-Fig.~\ref{fig:3D}(b) presents statistical results for all three metrics.
-For memory usage, we varied the tree depth $d_\text{max}$ from 4 to 8 and compared against the theoretical 3D full-grid map to compute the memory reduction ratio.
-Entering rate and uniformity curves were obtained from four independent trials (one per shape) with swarm sizes $n_\text{robot}$ ranging from 50 to 400.
-Fig.~\ref{fig:3D}(c) summarizes the resulting memory reduction ratios, entering times, and final uniformity values.
-Specifically, the tree map encoding achieves up to 65 times smaller memory at $d_\text{max}=8$.
-Moreover, for every shape and swarm size, the entering rate reaches $100\%$ and the uniformity measure approaches zero, demonstrating reliable convergence.
-As $n_\text{robot}$ increases from 50 to 400, the entering time grows only from about 40 to 160 time steps, which indicates an approximately linear scaling.
-Notably, the mean entering times in 3D closely match those observed in 2D for the same swarm sizes, albeit with greater variation across shapes.
-Similarly, the final average logarithmic uniformity remains between 3 and 4, which is again consistent with the 2D results.
-These parallel trends confirm that our algorithm delivers robust, dimension-independent performance.
+Fig.~\ref{fig:3D}(b) presents the performance metrics, evaluated in the same setting as in 2D.
+For memory usage, the tree map encoding achieves up to 65 times smaller memory at $d_\text{max}=8$, representing a more substantial improvement than in 2D.
+For entering time, the shape entry efficiency gain is also more pronounced in 3D, reaching a factor of approximately three to four.
+Moreover, as $n_\text{robot}$ increases from 50 to 400, the entering time for the proposed method grows only from about 40 to 160 time steps, indicating an approximately linear scaling.
+Notably, the entering times in 3D closely match those in 2D for the same swarm sizes, albeit with larger variation across shapes, suggesting robust and largely dimension-independent performance.
+Finally, the minimum distance data again indicates reliable collision-avoidance behavior.